Tsunekazu/checkonchain/research_articles/bitcoin_rvt_Ratio/README.md

 ![NVT and RVT Framework](images/07_nvtrvt_framework.png)

 # Part 2 - NVT and RVT Market Fractals
-By studying market history, we can determine fractals in behaviour of the NVT and RVT ratio pair that present high conviction market opportunities.
+By studying market history, we can determine behaviour fractals of the NVT and RVT ratio pair that present high conviction market opportunities.

 In the following charts and discussions, I present horizontal levels for NVT and RVT charts of 10, 18 and 27.
 These values have shown historical significance for transitions in market fractals however are guides only and likely to evolve over time.

 ## Confirming Bull Markets

-During sustainable bull markets, the value flowing through the blockchain is reasonably expected to increase both as the bitcoin value inflates and with elevated awareness and market participants.
-This manifests as relatively low NVT and RVT ratios with consistent sideways trading.
+During sustainable bull markets, the value flowing through the blockchain is reasonably expected to increase both as the value of bitcoin inflates and with elevated awareness of market participants.
+This manifests as relatively low NVT and RVT ratios with consistent sideways trading suggesting demand grows in line with price.

-The NVT and RVT broke below a value of 10 at the commencement of the Bull both in 2012 and again in late 2015.
-The RVT in particular has shown to sustain a value below 10 for the entirity of the 2012-13 and 2015-17 Bull markets maintaining this value into the early Bear.
+The NVT and RVT have historically broken below a value of 10 at the commencement of a Bull, occuring in early 2012 and again in late 2015.
+The RVT in particular has shown to sustain a value below 10 for the entirity of the 2012-13 and 2015-17 Bull markets, maintaining this value into the early Bear.

 The NVT Ratio generally oscillates between a value of around 5 to 18 through bull markets in a sideways pattern.

-Key indicators confirming a Bull Market are:
+Key fractals confirming a sustainable Bull Market are:
-- NVT and RVT breaking below 18 indicating increased demand for Bitcoin blockspace.
+- NVT and RVT breaking below 10 indicating increased demand for Bitcoin blockspace.
 - Strong bullish signal where the NVT and RVT break below 10.
-- consistent sideways trading of the RVT below 10 and a rangebound NVT below 18 indicate sustainable bullish demand for blockspace with changing network value.
+- Consistent sideways trading of the RVT below 10 and a rangebound NVT below 18 indicate sustainable bullish demand for blockspace with changing network value.

 ![NVT and RVT Long Term view - Confirming Bull Market](images/08_chart_lt_bullmarket.png)